Alberto-Vgs/tinder-likes-bot-javascript/README.md

-# tinder-likes-bot-javascript
+# Tinder likes bot using javascript

-Un simple script en JavaScript para dar likes en la aplicación de citas Tinder.
+A simple JavaScript script to give likes on the dating app Tinder.